In This Article

 So yes, just like me, you might be eating under 2000 calories per day when your body needs well beyond that.
 "In some cases, a 3000 calorie diet could be warranted if you're highly active, trying to put on muscle (or other) mass, have a faster metabolism, are taller, or weigh over 200 pounds," says Moskovitz.
 However, the amount of calories one requires is still very much dependent on individual factors.

 How to Safely Follow a 3000-Calorie Diet

 Eating 3000 calories per day is certainly feasible and safe as long as, like me, you are someone that demands this energy.
-While this may seem like a ton of calories, it can be easily achieved by adding in more nutrient and calorie-dense foods like fats like nuts, seeds, oils, full-fat dairy, and avocado.
+While this may seem like a ton of calories, it can be easily achieved by adding in more nutrient and calorie-dense foods such as fats like nuts, seeds, oils, full-fat dairy, and avocado.
 "No matter how many calories you consume, it's always important to balance them between high-fiber carbohydrates, lean proteins, and anti-inflammatory fats," notes Moskovitz.

 The expert also alerts that it's not advised to embark on strict calorie counting either as it's impossible to count every single calorie you ingest and can interfere with the ability to respond naturally to hunger and fullness cues.

 Be prepared that your daily calorie needs always fluctuate.
 Your body does not burn the same amount of energy every single day so you can't expect to need the same amount of calories day-to-day either.